 Here is the kicker: It was not just the percent increase that was important, but the fact that it was an increase in advanced or metastatic prostate cancer.
 Also, in this study, red meat had an even greater, approximately 2.5-fold, increased risk of advanced disease.
 If you are going to eat red meat, I recommend decreased frequency, like lean meat once every two weeks or once a month.

 Tomato sauce has been shown to potentially reduce the risk of prostate cancer.
 However, uncooked tomatoes have not shown the same beneficial effects.
 It is believed that lycopene, which is a type of carotenoid found in tomatoes, is central to this benefit.
 Tomatoes need to be cooked to release lycopene (7).

-In a prospective (forward-looking) study involving 47,365 men who were followed for 12 years, the risk of prostate cancer was reduced by 16 percent (8).
-The primary source of lycopene in this study was tomato sauce.
+In a prospective study involving 47,365 men who were followed for 12 years, the risk of prostate cancer was reduced by 16 percent with higher lycopene intake from a variety of sources (8).
 When the authors looked at tomato sauce alone, they saw a reduction in risk of 23 percent when comparing those who consumed at least two servings a week to those who consumed less than one serving a month.
-The reduction in severe, or metastatic, prostate cancer risk was even greater, at 35 percent.
+The reduction in severe, or metastatic, prostate cancer risk was even greater, at 35 per-cent.
 There was a statistically significant reduction in risk with a very modest amount of tomato sauce.

-In the Health Professionals Follow-up Study, the results were similar, with a 21 percent reduction in the risk of prostate cancer (9).
+In the Health Professionals Follow-Up Study, the results were similar, with a 21 percent reduction in the risk of prostate cancer (9).
 Again, tomato sauce was the predominant food responsible for this effect.
-This was another large observational study with 47,894 participants.
-Although tomato sauce may be beneficial, many brands are loaded with salt.
-I recommend to patients that they either make their own sauce or purchase a sauce with no salt, such as one made by Eden Organics.

 Vegetables, especially cruciferous vegetables, reduce the risk of prostate cancer significantly.
-In a case-control study (comparing those with and without disease), participants who consumed at least three servings of cruciferous vegetables per week, versus those who consumed less than one per week, saw a 41 percent reduction in prostate cancer risk (10).
+In a case-control study, participants who consumed at least three servings of cruciferous vegetables per week, versus those who consumed less than one per week, saw a 41 percent reduction in prostate cancer risk (10).
 What’s even more impressive is the effect was twice that of tomato sauce, yet the intake was similarly modest.
 Cruciferous vegetables include broccoli, cauliflower, bok choy, kale and arugula, to name a few.

 When it comes to preventing prostate cancer, lifestyle modification, including making dietary changes, can reduce your risk significantly.